 - IFC pursues a "portfolio approach" that guides project selection and design.
 The portfolio approach allows IFC to achieve its development objectives and maintain financial sustainability, recognizing possible trade-offs between these objectives across projects.
-The AIMM system is an integral tool for IFC to pursue the portfolio approach. - IFC manages its performance through a corporate scorecard which is cascaded into departmental scorecards and objectives for Vice Presidents, Directors, Managers, and staff.
+The AIMM system is an integral tool for IFC to pursue the portfolio approach.
+By combining AIMM scores which measure impact with financial return data, IFC is better positioned to build an asset allocation model, strengthening its capacity to pursue the portfolio approach. - IFC manages its performance through a corporate scorecard which is cascaded into departmental scorecards and objectives for Vice Presidents, Directors, Managers, and staff.
 The scorecard includes targets for portfolio financial and impact performance, the latter measured by average AIMM scores.
 Departmental awards are linked to the achievement of scorecard targets.
-Corporate performance awards provide additional incentives for delivering high-impact transactions. - To further align IFC's investment processes with Principle 2, IFC rated a representative sample of its portfolio using the AIMM system.
-By combining AIMM scores which measure impact with financial return data, IFC will be better positioned to utilize an asset allocation model, strengthening its capacity to pursue the portfolio approach.
+Corporate performance awards provide additional incentives for delivering high-impact transactions, with environmental and social (E&S) accountability being one area of emphasis.

 Principle 3 - Establish the Manager's contribution to the achievement of impact: The Manager shall seek to establish and document a credible narrative on its contribution to the achievement of impact for each investment.
-Contributions can be made through one or more financial and/or non-financial channels.
-The narrative should be stated in clear terms and supported, as much as possible, by evidence.
+Contributions can be made through one or more financial and/or non-financial channels.6 The narrative should be stated in clear terms and supported, as much as possible, by evidence.

 - IFC assesses the expected development impact contribution of its investment operations using the AIMM framework.
 IFC considers AIMM scores alongside expected financial performance in its investment decisions.
-In addition to the project- and market-level effects generated by IFC's investments, IFC's client engagement, financial mobilization, and advisory services also contribute to the development impact of IFC's interventions. - Additionally, all IFC investment operations must demonstrate additionality7 which refers to the unique contribution that IFC brings to a private investment project that is not typically offered by sources of finance that pursue only commercial objectives.
+In addition to the project- and market-level effects generated by IFC's investments, IFC's client engagement, financial mobilization, and advisory services also contribute to the development impact of IFC's interventions.
+In particular, IFC provides advisory services to clients and at the market level related to sustainability and environmental, social and governance (ESG) matters. - Additionally, all IFC investment operations must demonstrate additionality,7 which refers to the unique contribution that IFC brings to a private investment project that is not typically offered by sources of finance that pursue only commercial objectives.
 This additionality may take financial and/or non-financial forms.
-Together with the assessment of potential impact through the AIMM system, this establishes IFC's contribution to the achievement of impact.
+Together with the assessment of potential impact through the AIMM system, this establishes IFC's contribution to the achievement of impact. - Additionality is a threshold condition for IFC involvement in a project, it is not a policy or an objective, but rather a requirement embedded in Article III of IFC's Articles of Agreement, which states that "the Corporation shall not undertake any financing for

-6 For example, this may include: improving the cost of capital, active shareholder engagement, specific financial structuring, assisting with further resource mobilization, providing technical/market advice or capacity building to the investee, and/or helping the investee to meet higher operational standards.
+6 For example, this may include improving the cost of capital, active shareholder engagement, specific financial structuring, assisting with further resource mobilization, providing technical/market advice or capacity building to the investee, and/or helping the investee to meet higher operational standards.